Solar Buy Back

 Learn how You can sell the electricity you generate back to Georgia Power at a rate equal to Georgia Power's avoided-energy cost.

 Georgia Power purchases renewable energy from eligible providers on a first-come, first-served basis until the cumulative generating capacity of all renewable sources reaches a specific amount set by the Georgia Public Service Commission (PSC).
-Georgia Power will purchase solar energy through the RNR tariff at the company's Solar Avoided Cost rate as approved by the PSC in Docket No. 16573.
+Georgia Power will purchase solar energy through the renewable energy resources tariff at the company's Solar Avoided Cost rate as approved by the PSC in Docket No. 16573.

-For more details, see the Renewable and Nonrenewable Resources Tariff RNR-9.
+For more details, see the Renewable and Nonrenewable Resources Tariff RNR.

 Interconnection requirements are defined in the following document: Parallel Operation of Generation on the Distribution System.

 Learn how Larger customers (≤ 80 MW) may sell electricity generated from renewable resources back to Georgia Power.